MRzeczkowski/WMTS_smart_cache/README.md

 This endpoint has three query string fields:
  - `epochs` - the number of training epochs - 1000 by default
  - `learning_rate` - value of the learning rate hyperparameter - 0.001 by default
  - `method` - training method to be used.
-Two are supported: adam (method proposed by Kinmga and Ba in [6]) and sgd (Stochastic Gradient Descent with momentum constant equal 0.9).
+Two are supported: adam ([method proposed by Kinmga and Ba](https://doi.org/10.48550/arXiv.1412.6980)) and sgd (Stochastic Gradient Descent with momentum constant equal 0.9).
 By default adam is used.
 Depending on the training method different learning rates should be used: adam ~= 0.001, sgd ~= 0.05.

 Above mentioned parameters are used by both custom and Sklearn based neural networks.
 Nesterovs momentum optimization is disabled in Sklearn because it was not implemented in the custom neural network.
-MLPClassifier was used [5].
+[MLPClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) was used.

 Example request:
 http://localhost:8184/train?epochs=1000&learning_rate=0.05&method=sgd